docent-net/maciej.lasyk.info/content/Reading-Now.md

 **Are you insanse?** Someone could ask me this question, but seriously - during holidays I read just whatever I have on my list; I don't divide lectures into "workdays" and "holidays".
 I just read what I'd like to read and what I'm comfortable with at the moment.
-And of those are IT books during holidays - it's totally ok :)
+And if those are IT books during holidays - it's totally ok :)

 ### Mature optimization ###